 2. Shape them into written words

 If inspirational words and messages are your style, why not incorporate illuminated festive phrases into your decor?
-Try this tutorial from Martha Stewart (pictured below left).
+Try this tutorial from Martha Stewart (pictured left).

 3. Shape them into seasonal objects

 If words aren’t something you want to work with, you can also twist your rope lights into seasonally appropriate shapes, such as the snowflakes (pictured right).

 Image credit: Martha Stewart